InstantAIguru Twilio ConversationRelay Architecture Documentation

 System Message to Filler Mapping:

 The worker converts Lambda progress messages (e.g., "Analyzing", "Searching", "Evaluating") into natural conversational fillers.
-This function maps system states to random variations of "hold music" phrases (e.g., "Let me check that...") to maintain user engagement during processing delays.
+This maps system states to random variations of "hold music" phrases (e.g., "Let me check that...") to maintain user engagement during processing delays.

-Cancels ongoing Lambda requests when user interrupts:
+Cancels ongoing Lambda requests when the user interrupts:

-breakSession handles interruption logic.
-It sets a break flag, cancels any ongoing Lambda requests using an AbortController, cancels the SSE reader, and waits for the session busy state to clear, ensuring the system is ready for the next user input immediately.
+The interrupt handler sets a break flag, cancels any ongoing Lambda requests using an AbortController, cancels the SSE reader, and waits for the session busy state to clear, ensuring the system is ready for the next user input immediately.

 Session State Management: